 They answered, "No."

 6And he said to them, "Cast the net into the area to the right of the boat, and you will find something."
-They cast it therefore, and they were not strong enough to retrieve it, because of a fullness of fish.
+They cast it therefore, and now they were not able to retrieve it, because of a fullness of fish.

 7So that disciple whom Jesus loved says to Peter, "It is the Lord."
 When therefore Simon Peter heard that it is the Lord, he fastened his cloak around himself, for he was stripped for work, and he threw himself into the lake 8(for they were not far from shore, but only about two hundred cubits away), while the other disciples came in the boat, towing the fish net.
 9As they get down therefore onto the beach, they see a fire of coals established, and fish lying on it, and bread.

 10Jesus says to them, "Bring some of the fish which you have now caught."
 11Simon Peter therefore got up, and dragged the net to the beach, very full of fish, 153 of them; and though there were so many, the net was not torn.

 12Jesus says to them, "Come, eat breakfast."
 And not one of the disciples got up the courage to challenge him, "Who are you?"
 For they knew it was the Lord.
 13Jesus comes, and he takes the bread and distributes to them, and the fish likewise.
 14This was now the third time Jesus had revealed himself to the disciples after having risen from the dead.